 build Deep Learning models in Python using TensorFlow.

 apply what they have learned to real data sets

 Data analysis in Python

-Kevin Bauer is a post-doctoral researcher at the Leibniz Institute for Financial Research SAFE since 2020.
+Dr. Kevin Bauer is a post-doctoral researcher at the Leibniz Institute for Financial Research SAFE since 2020.
 At SAFE he is part of the “Digitization of the Financial Industry”-research group.
 His research focuses on human-machine interaction, human-centric machine learning, and human information processing.
-Kevin Bauer received his Ph.D. in Economics from Goethe University in 2018.
-In 2020, he obtained a Master’s in Information Systems with a focus on machine learning and artificial intelligence from Goethe University.
-Before joining SAFE, Kevin Bauer worked at the Startup and Innovation Center, TechQuartier as an Artificial Intelligence (AI) specialist, where he is still active as an external consultant and lecturer on AI related topics.
+At Goethe University, Kevin completed his first master's degree in Law and Quantitative Economics in 2017 and received his Ph.D. in 2018.
+While doing his Ph.D., he started a second Master's degree in Information Systems focusing on machine learning and artificial intelligence.
+Before joining SAFE, Kevin worked at the Startup and Innovation Center, TechQuartier as an Artificial Intelligence (AI) specialist, where he is still active as an external consultant and lecturer on AI related topics.